MohammadIsmaill/MoneyManagementWebsite/README.md

 # MoneyManagementWebsite
-Manage your money by saving your debts, earnings, and payments.
+A simple website for saving the info about debts, payments, and earnings.
+There is also a configuration file for a simple load balancer using nginx for the website.